-Bryant PTSA Financial Summary – 2016 to 2021
+Bryant PTSA Financial Summary – 2017 to 2022

-This page provides year over year Bryant PTSA financial overview from 2016 to 2021.
+This page provides year over year Bryant PTSA financial overview from 2017 to 2022.
 It’s divided into three sections:

 - Source of Income: Percentage breakdown of Bryant PTSA Income sources by year.

 - Annual Spending: Overview of categorized spending by year.
-The most of the data is based on the approved budget for the fiscal year (2020-21).

 - Staff Wages: Breakdown of annual spending on staff wages (The top spending category in PTSA budgets).

 For more details, individual annual budgets can be found at the Monthly PTSA Meetings Page.

 Please email PTSA treasurers for questions and feedback.

 For the last 4 of the last 5 years, 60-70% of our income is from Annual Campaign, 5% from Blast, 10 – 12 % from Silent Auction, and a heavy carry over from previous years (15 – 20%).

 During the 2021-2022 school year, the world was different: Bryant Blast and the Silent Auction were suspended and the truncated 2020-2021 school year provided an unusually large carry over.
 The Bryant PTSA plans to revive these fundraisers during the 2022-2023 school year.

 In the last 5 years, 75% of our spending goes to PTSA sponsored staff positions at Bryant.